-After graduating law school in Boston and interning for a Circuit Judge on the U.S. Court of Appeals for the First Circuit, Paul moved to San Francisco and practiced at well-regarded litigation firms.
-His practice areas included real property, complex business, intellectual property and employment law.
-Prior to starting his firm in 2015, he worked as a principal at a real estate law firm and as in-house counsel at a software startup.
-Now running his own firm, he concentrates on real estate matters and maintains a business law practice related to startups.
+After graduating law school in Boston and interning for the Honorable Bruce M. Selya, Circuit Judge on the U.S. Court of Appeals for the First Circuit, Paul moved to San Francisco and practiced at well-regarded litigation firms.
+His practice areas included real property, complex business, commercial law and personal injury matters.
+Prior to starting his firm in 2015, he worked as a principal at a real estate law firm and as in-house counsel at a startup.
+Now running his own firm, he concentrates on real estate matters and provides general counsel services to real estate brokers and startups

 - Defending a broker against a condo buyer’s non-disclosure claims in a jury trial where the court granted the broker’s motion for nonsuit after the buyer closed its case in chief.

-- Proving buyers’ negligent misrepresentation claim against sellers in residential sale.
+- Proving homebuyers’ negligent misrepresentation claim against sellers in residential sale.

-- Defending sellers against most of buyers’ construction defect claims in a multi-unit residential sale.
+- Defending sellers against most of buyers’ construction defect claims in a multi-unit sale.